Anding/N.I.G.E.-Machine/README.txt

 Versions
 ========
-There are several versions in this repository v3.0 is applicable to the Nexys4 board.
-It is being actively developed with bug fixes and new features. v2.0 is applicable to the Nexys2 board (1200K gate).
-It has been thoroughly tested but some small bugs likely remain.
-It is not currently being further developed
+There are several versions in this repository v4.0 is applicable to the Nexys4 board.
+It is being actively developed with bug fixes and new features. v3.0 is applicable to the Nexys4 board.
+It represents the version presented at EuroFORTH 2014 v2.0 is applicable to the Nexys2 board (1200K gate).
+It represents the version presented at EuroFORTH 2013.
 (There is also an experimental branch of v2.0 applicable to the v2.0 Nexys2 board (500K gate)) v1.0 is the original version that was presented at EuroFORTH 2012